 Born and raised in Binghamton, New York, Tony received his BA at Coe College in Cedar Rapids, Iowa and JD at Southern Methodist School of Law.
 He practiced law in a private practice setting in Dallas for 38 years.
 Currently the Chief Administrative Officer and General Counsel at Kalispell Regional Healthcare since 2011.
 He and his wife Marylou have four children and eight grandchildren.
 His hobbies include fly fishing, skiing, road biking, travel, languages, and assisting social welfare charities.

-Joe grew up in Arlington, Virginia among the pols and spooks and received his BS in Economics from North Carolina State University ’78 and his MBA in Marketing at the University of Chicago ’80.
-He is a career consultant focused on advising Fortune 500 multi-national firms on strategy, supply chain and/or procurement issues.
+Joe was reared in Northern Virginia and received his BS in Economics from North Carolina State University ’78 and his MBA in Marketing at the University of Chicago ’80.
+He is a career consultant focused on advising Fortune 500 multi-national firms on complex strategy, supply chain and performance issues.
 Joe joined A.T.
-Kearney in 1984 and is now a partner based in the Chicago office.
-He resides in Lake Forest, Illinois with a second residence in Whitefish with his wife Beverly.
+Kearney in 1984 and has built practices in Japan, North America and launched their Procurement and Advanced Analytics Practice in 2002.
+He founded and leads the A.T.
+Kearney Student Lab program which brings experiential learning opportunities to most of the top ranked business schools in North American and Europe.
+He splits his time between Lake Forest, Illinois and Whitefish with his wife Beverly.
 His hobbies include backpacking, hiking, skiing, gardening, spending time in Montana and taking on new missions and building organizations.

 Originally from Minnesota, Bonnie attended the University of Minnesota, graduated with a degree in Business Administration and MBA.
 She was a Vice President, of Rosemount Inc. a Division of Emerson Electric.
 She was an active Board member for several Minneapolis companies and non-profit organizations including the United Way and Junior League.
 She is a resident of Whitefish and involved in the community through the school system and various projects.
 She is a past board member of the Whitefish Community Foundation and President of the Wolftail Pines HOA.